navkrishna/PubnubPushDemo/README.md

 A demo android app project for pubnub push notification implementation.

-NOTE: Provide your keys in AppConstants before running the project.
+NOTE: Provide your keys in keys.xml before running the project.

 Sample pubnub json to be sent: